deislabs/hippo-docs/content/faq.md

 # What languages can I use with Hippo?
 Why isn't my favorite language supported?

 Hippo can serve any WebAssembly module that was compiled with support for [Web Application System Interface or WASI](/webassembly/#webassembly-system-interface-wasi).
-Currently those languages are **AssemblyScript, C, Rust and Swift**.
+Currently those languages are **AssemblyScript, C, Rust, and Swift**.

 Other languages such as C#, Python and JavaScript will hopefully support WASI in the future.